Kong/ngx_wasm_module/docs/README.md

 ## Essential Concepts

-### Proxy-wasm
+### Proxy-Wasm

-As the de-facto SDK for proxies in the WebAssembly world, the prominent way of extending Nginx with ngx_wasm_module is to write a proxy-wasm filter.
+As the de-facto SDK for proxies in the WebAssembly world, the prominent way of extending Nginx with ngx_wasm_module is to write a Proxy-Wasm filter.

-The [proxy-wasm SDK](https://github.com/proxy-wasm/spec) is the initial focus of WasmX/ngx_wasm_module development and is still a work in progress.
-You can browse [PROXY_WASM.md](PROXY_WASM.md) for a guide on proxy-wasm support in ngx_wasm_module.
+The [Proxy-Wasm SDK](https://github.com/proxy-wasm/spec) is the initial focus of WasmX/ngx_wasm_module development and is still a work in progress.
+You can browse [PROXY_WASM.md](PROXY_WASM.md) for a guide on Proxy-Wasm support in ngx_wasm_module.

-For a reliable resource in an evolving ABI specification, you may also wish to consult the SDK source of the language of your choice in the [proxy-wasm SDKs list](https://github.com/proxy-wasm/spec#sdks).
+For a reliable resource in an evolving ABI specification, you may also wish to consult the SDK source of the language of your choice in the [Proxy-Wasm SDKs list](https://github.com/proxy-wasm/spec#sdks).

 [Back to TOC](#table-of-contents)